TuftsBCB/grnvae/README.md

 # GRN-VAE

-This repository include code and documentation for our implementation GRN-VAE, a stablized SEM style Variational autoencoder for gene regulatory network inference.
+This repository include code and documentation for GRN-VAE, a stablized SEM style Variational autoencoder for gene regulatory network inference.

+The pre-print of this paper could be found [here](https://bcb.cs.tufts.edu/GRN-VAE/GRNVAE_ISMB_submission.pdf)

 ## Getting Started with GRN-VAE